I just saw something up there on Fox says that the FBI says the shooter is the main focus of the investigation.

 Rush Limbaugh here at the Limbaugh Institute for Advanced Conservative Studies.

-Um, you know, Mrs. Clinton's taking a lot of money.
+You know, Mrs. Clinton's taken a lot of money.

-And every damn one of those countries is donated to Hillary Clinton.
+And every damn one of those countries has donated to Hillary Clinton.

 Every one of them.